 \subsubsection{Computational Cost}

-Each outer iteration of the proposed Algorithm \ref{alg: ultra} involves the image update, and the sparse coding and clustering step.
+Each outer iteration of the proposed Algorithm \ref{alg: ultra} involves the image update and the sparse coding and clustering steps.
 The cost of the sparse coding and clustering step scales as $O(l^2N)$ and is dominated by matrix-vector products.
-Importantly, unlike prior dictionary learning-based works \cite{xu:12:ldx}, where the computations for the sparse coding step (involving orthogonal matching pursuit (OMP) \cite{pati}) can scale worse as $O(l^{3}N)$ (assuming synthesis sparsity levels of patches $\propto l$), the exact sparse coding and clustering in PWLS-ULTRA is cheaper \cite{wen:14:sos}, especially for large patch sizes.
-Similar to prior works \cite{xu:12:ldx}, the computations in the image update step are dominated by the forward and backward projection operations.
-Section \ref{sec:results} compares the proposed LDCT reconstruction methods to synthesis dictionary learning-based approaches, and shows that our transform approach runs faster and performs better.
+Importantly, unlike prior dictionary learning-based works \cite{xu:12:ldx}, where the computations for the sparse coding step (involving orthogonal matching pursuit (OMP) \cite{pati:93:omp}) can scale worse as $O(l^{3}N)$ (assuming synthesis sparsity levels of patches $\propto l$), the exact sparse coding and clustering in PWLS-ULTRA is cheaper, especially for large patch sizes.
+Similar to prior works \cite{xu:12:ldx}, the computations in the image update step are dominated by the forward and back projection operations.
+Section \ref{sec:results} compares the proposed method to synthesis dictionary learning-based approaches, and shows that our transform approach runs much faster.